Erraid

 Satish Kumar has also visited the island and his autobiography includes an account of the event.

-The island is privately owned and is home to an intentional community, part of the Findhorn Foundation.
+The island is privately owned and is home to an intentional community, linked to the Findhorn Foundation.

 There is a well-known anchorage on the western side of the island called 'Tinker's Hole'.
 It is a deep but narrow channel between Erraid and the westernmost of the islets called Eilean Dubh.

 In 2021, Ben Fogle's long-running hit Channel 5 series 'New Lives in the Wild' visited the island to record an episode with one of the permanent community members living there (Philip Hetherington).
 The episode aired on 21 September 2021.

 Kidnapped

 Erraid is one of the locations featured in the novel Kidnapped by Robert Louis Stevenson.
 David Balfour, the hero of this tale was marooned for a while on the island having been shipwrecked on the Torran Rocks, which lie to the south.
 Stevenson's father, Thomas was involved in the construction of the nearby lighthouses, and the stones for Dhu Heartach were quarried on the island, and the young Robert Louis visited the island on several occasions, recalling one such excursion in his book Memories and Portraits.
 He later based the fictional island of Aros, the setting of his short story "The Merry Men", on the island.